Taxable Benefits for Employers in Canada

 - Medical Expenses - If the employer provides a designated sum for medical expenses annually it is a taxable benefit.
 However, employer-paid private medical, dental, or vision care plans are not taxable benefits.

 - Meals - Subsidized meals in an onsite cafeteria (where the employee pays a reasonable cost) are not considered a taxable benefit.
-Meals or allowance for meals provided for working overtime are not a taxable benefit, unless it is a regular occurrence (see the CRA's Examples – Overtime meals or allowances).
+Meals or allowance for meals provided for working overtime are not taxable benefits, unless it is a regular occurrence (see the CRA's Examples – Overtime meals or allowances).

 - Clubs and Recreational Facilities - If the employer pays or subsidizes the cost of membership or attendance at a recreational facility such as a gym, pool, golf course, etc. it is considered a taxable benefit.
 But if the employer provides a free or subsidized onsite facility available to all employees, it is not a taxable benefit.
 For more information, consult the CRA Interpretation Bulletins IT-470, Employees' Fringe Benefits and IT-148, Recreational Properties and Club Dues.